kgogina/frontendmentor/README.md

 ## Acknowledgements

 Special thanks to [Frontend Mentor](https://www.frontendmentor.io) for providing the task/project that served as the basis for this code.
+The project was created for learning purposes and does not represent a real company or offer real services.